ANFTechTeam/ANF-Cache-Volumes-Deployment-PS/README.md

 - Both SMB and NFS protocols are supported
 - Cluster peering must be established before vserver peering
 - All network subnets must have appropriate routing and firewall rules configured
+- Recommended cache size should be 10-15% of the origin volume.

 ---